-PAK vs ENG: Multan pitch proves fruitful for other batter, but Babar Azam falls short again; faces trolls and backlash
+PAK vs ENG: Multan pitch proves fruitful for other batters, but Babar Azam falls short again; faces trolls and backlash

 Babar Azam